tiny-dancer/notes/atomic_habits_engineering.md

 > In atomic habits, systems in the quote refers to our biologically developed *habitual systems*

 **Atomic Habits**:  As aspirational our goals and commitment are,  research has shown what truly drives change is our habits.
 Habits developed incrementally over time are performed on auto-pilot, therefore inevitably as our resolve deteriorates, our habits kicked in.
 The optimized route for introducing effective change into our life therefore is to introduce change into our habitual system.
-For example, focus your primary attention on exercising 15 minutes  instead of focusing your primary attention on a goal to lose to "20 lbs"
+For example, focus your primary attention on exercising 15 minutes in the moring before coffee _instead_ of focusing on a goal to lose to "20 lbs".
+Drive change in your habitual system to fulfill your goals.

-**Software Engineering**:
+**Software Engineering**: This can be applied in two ways

+1)